tinmarino/try/speech.md

 Good morning,

 We work in the Alma Department of Computing.
-We all live among computers
-As users on daily life
+We all live among computers as users on daily life.
 The difference in the Computing group is that we never leave them.

 As for cooking, coding is a metaphor of labour, transformation, life!